Jim Chamberlin

 James Arthur Chamberlin (May 23, 1915 – March 8, 1981) was a Canadian engineer who contributed to the design of the Canadian Avro Arrow, NASA's Gemini spacecraft and the Apollo program.
 In addition to his pioneering air and space efforts, he is often cited as an example of Canadian brain drain to the U.S. In the early 1960s, he was one of the key people that proposed and moved that Lunar Orbit Rendezvous (LOR) was the best option for landing a crew on the Moon, the method eventually used on Apollo lunar landing missions.
 He left NASA in 1970 and worked for McDonnell Douglas, in their Houston offices, until his death in 1981.

 Early life

-Chamberlin was born in Kamloops, British Columbia on May 23, 1915, the son of Walter Chamberlin and Theresa Goldie.
-His father was killed at the Battle of Vimy Ridge, in 1917.
-Having maintained a keen interest in model aircraft during high school at the University of Toronto Schools, he took mechanical engineering degrees at the University of Toronto (1936) and Imperial College London (1939).
+Chamberlin was born in Kamloops, British Columbia on May 23, 1915, the son of Walter A. Chamberlin and Theresa Goldie.
+His father was an English-born architect, who was killed at the Battle of Vimy Ridge while serving with the Royal Regiment of Canadian Artillery.
+His mother, a sister of William Goldie, moved to Toronto following her husband's death and was later remarried.
+Chamberlin subsequently attended high school at the University of Toronto Schools.
+Having maintained a keen interest in aircraft from a young age, he built original design model airplanes in his adolescent years, at one point winning a model aircraft contest organized by The Mail and Empire.
+Chamberlin later took mechanical engineering degrees at the University of Toronto (1936) and Imperial College London (1939).